OpenChargingCloud/WWCP_ESGP/Leitstelle/README.md

 Whether this specification is internal, because it was attached to a limited tender or really "free" and "open" is still unclear.

+## OCPI Credentials Module

+How to authenticate and authorize your communication with the Leitstelle is not defined.
+Therefore it is likely, that the normal OCPI credentials module should be used.
+But this is well-known totally broken as it trusts the client to send correct country codes and party identifications... which is *bullshit* security.

 ## OCPI Routing Headers